vichu1988/Angular-Shopping-Cart/Readme.md

 #Running the App

-Open a terminal/command prompt and run the following in seperate windows.
+Open a terminal/command prompt and run the following in separate windows.
 <br>
 1.npm start
 <br>
-2.gulp
+Check localhost:9000/ in any browser.

 This should open the window in the default browser.